 Vote Required.
 Because this proposal is a nonbinding advisory vote, there is no minimum requisite vote to approve the Say-on-Pay proposal.
-The proposed resolution provides that the affirmative vote of the majority of the holders of our outstanding class A and B shares of common stock, voting together as a single class, present in person or represented by proxy at the annual meeting and entitled to vote will be the requisite vote to adopt the resolution and approve the compensation of our named executive officers as such compensation is disclosed in this proxy statement.
+The proposed resolution provides that the nonbinding affirmative vote of the holders of the majority of the class A and B shares of common stock, voting together as a single class, present in person or represented by proxy at the 2014 annual meeting and entitled to vote on the subject matter will be the requisite vote to adopt the resolution and approve the compensation of our named executive officers as such compensation is disclosed in this proxy statement.
 Accordingly, abstentions will be counted as represented and entitled to vote and will therefore have the effect of a negative vote.
 Broker/nominee non-votes will not be counted as entitled to vote and will have no effect on this proposal.